strozfriedberg/llama/README.md

 }
 ```

-For example, the call to `length(s1) > 14` will return true if any hits for the `s1` pattern are longer than 14 bytes.
-The call to `length(s1, 2) > 17`, on the other hand, will return true if the 2nd hit of the `s1` pattern is longer than 17 bytes.
+For example, the call to `length(s1) > 14` will evaluate to true if any hits for the `s1` pattern are longer than 14 bytes.
+The call to `length(s1, 2) > 17`, on the other hand, will evaluate to true if the 2nd hit of the `s1` pattern is longer than 17 bytes.

 ##### offset